datajoint/element-calcium-imaging/README.md

 ### Step 4 - Install `sbxreader` module

-+ If you are planning on working with data acquired with the ScanBox system, you will need to install the [sbxreader](https://github.com/jcouto/sbxreader) module.
++ If you are planning on working with data acquired with the Scanbox system, you will need to install the [sbxreader](https://github.com/jcouto/sbxreader) module.
     ```
     pip install sbxreader
     ```